About the Community Grants Programme

 What is the Community Grants Programme?

-The Community Grants Programme (formerly the Community Investment Scheme) is part of NHS Blood and Transplant’s commitment to build support for donation amongst Black, Asian, mixed heritage and minority ethnic communities.
+The Community Grants Programme (formerly the Community Investment Scheme) is part of NHS Blood and Transplant’s commitment to build support for blood, organ and living kidney donation amongst Black, Asian, mixed heritage and minority ethnic communities.

-- Combined blood and deceased organ donation – funded using a combination of the above.
-The blood element of the project had to focus on Black African and Caribbean communities
+• Combined blood and deceased organ donation – funded using a combination of the above.
+The blood element of the project must focus on Black African and Caribbean communities

 Why is the programme needed?